 Step 3: Serve

 Finally, after the thin pork chops are cooked to perfection, transfer them to a plate to cool for a minute before serving.
+Then, garnish the tender chops with green onions, serve with your choice of veggies or side dish, and enjoy!

-What to Serve with Thin Pork Chops
+What To Serve with Thin Pork Chops

+These pan fried pork chops are the kind of main dish that tastes good with anything!
 Seriously, they go with mashed potatoes, rice, pasta, roasted or steamed veggies, and really anything that you can think of.
+But, with that said, I think they go particularly well with one of these recipes:

 - Air fryer brussel sprouts